 Holiday Themed Labeling:

-Metallic glints and brilliant colors possible with cold foiling lend themselves to holiday-themed packaging and product labels.
-Good examples of the right place for cold foiled product labels might be on a label using bits of cold foiled gold.
+Metallic glints and brilliant colors possibly with cold foiling lend themselves to holiday-themed packaging and product labels.
+Good examples of the right place for cold-foiled product labels might be on a label using bits of cold-foiled gold.
 The look of gold signifies luxury and is a great way to show off higher-end candies intended as holiday gifts, or the packaging for a holiday-themed fruit basket.
 Fall harvest colors work well with gold foil labels, and silver foil labels pair perfectly with packaging using such holiday colors as red and green.

 Cold foil can also be the perfect choice for an anniversary seal.
-The foiled design helps to make the label look more elevated and hence more memorable, effectively communicating the milestones of a product, a company, an individual or an organization.
-This conveys the right impression to customers, employees and business associates alike.
-In fact, the prestigious look of a cold foiled label is suitable for any commemorative piece.
+The foiled design helps to make the label look more elevated and hence more memorable, effectively communicating the milestones of a product, a company, an individual, or an organization.
+This conveys the right impression to customers, employees, and business associates alike.
+The prestigious look of a cold foiled label is suitable for any commemorative piece.

 Are you thinking of starting a cold-foiled label project?
 The best part of working with our company is the resources we can offer you – of knowledge and expertise, equipment and materials – to ensure that you come away with a successful project.
 If you want to create a label with metallic effects, whether cold or hot foiled, we can always take the best approach your budget will allow.
 We invite you to contact SixB Labels today and explore with us how we can help you make your ideas a reality!